HENNGE/aapns/README.md

     except Timeout:
         ...  # the notification has expired
     except Closed:
-        ...  # the connection pool is done, rare
+        ...  # the connection pool is done, e.g. if client certificate has expired except APNSError:
+        ...  # rare
 ```

 ### Low level API